chain4travel/camino-website/src/posts/overview-blogpost.md

 ---
-title:          Chain4Travel AG, Camino Network & Foundation
+title:          Camino Network, Foundation and Chain4Travel
-description:    Chain4Travel AG, Camino Network, and the Camino Network Foundation are interconnected organizations working to merge blockchain technologies and the travel industry to establish healthy and efficient relations within the new web3 travel ecosystem.
+description:    Camino Network, Camino Network Foundation and Chain4Travel are interconnected organizations working to merge blockchain technologies and the travel industry to establish healthy and efficient relations within the new web3 travel ecosystem.
 layout:         blog_layout
 permalink:      ecosystem-overview/
 socialImage:    social-overview